-The Sinoinsider team is a completely independent and free from Chinese government influence.
-This is essential to our commitment in providing unadulterated information on China’s elite politics to our clients.
+The Sinoinsider team is a completely independent and free from the CCP regime’s influence.
+This is essential to our commitment to providing unadulterated information and analysis on CCP elite politics to our clients.

 Our research and forecasting results